AdvancedClimateSystems/uModbus/docs/source/client/rtu.rst

 =======

 .. note::
-    uModbus doesn't support all functions defined for Modbus RTU.
-It currently support the following functions:
+    uModbus doesn't support all the functions defined for Modbus RTU.
+    It currently supports the following functions:

     * 01: Read Coils
     * 02: Read Discrete Inputs